-For UGLGs without eminent domain authority, an acquisition is voluntary if:
+For buyers without eminent domain authority, an acquisition is deemed voluntary; and the following is required under the URA:

-- The UGLG notifies the owner in writing of the property's market value; and - The UGLG notifies the owner prior to making an offer, that it will not acquire property if an amicable settlement cannot be reached.
+- The buyer must notify the owner in writing of the property's current fair market value; and - The buyer must notify the owner prior to making an offer, that it will not acquire the property if an amicable settlement cannot be reached.

-Refer to the Notice of Intent for Voluntary Acquisition template (Attachment 5-B) for guidance on the required content for the written notice to the property owner for a voluntary acquisition.
+Refer to the Informational Notice to Owner for Voluntary Acquisition template (Attachment 5-B) for guidance on the required content for the written notice to the property owner(s) for a voluntary acquisition.